GREENVILLE, S.C. (BP) — Tony Wolfe said as he drives around his state, he sees months and months of work to do in the wake of Hurricane Helene.

 ‘Come and serve our neighbors’

-“Pray that God would continue to put it on the hearts of His people to come and serve our neighbors and our neighborhoods for months, 6 to 12 or maybe even 18 months,” Wolfe said.
+“Pray that God would continue to put it on the hearts of His people to come and serve our neighbors and our neighborhoods for months, six to 12 or maybe even 18 months,” Wolfe said.

-The first Alabama Baptist Disaster Relief teams are already on the ground in South Carolina as well as Georgia, said Mark Wakefield, ABDR strategist.
+The first Alabama Baptist Disaster Relief (ABDR) teams are already on the ground in South Carolina as well as Georgia, said Mark Wakefield, ABDR strategist.

 ABDR is running point on Southern Baptist disaster relief efforts in Clearwater, South Carolina, with a feeding team preparing and serving meals to the surrounding county.
 Chainsaw crews are also helping with cleanup.